purushottam22/purushottam22.github.io/README.md

 I commit myself and ensure that I will make a positive contribution with full devotion to achieve the goals through my knowledge, skill, hard work and enthusiasm.

 ### Work Experience
-- **Software Engineer** at [Innominds Software Pvt Ltd](https://www.innominds.com/) in Big data and analytics department from July 2021.
+- **Associate Software Engineer** at [Innominds Software Pvt Ltd](https://www.innominds.com/) in Big data and analytics department from July 2021.

 ### Publication